EdbMails EDB Recovery and Migration software

 To set up your custom domain, follow these steps:

-1. Verify that you own the domain by adding a TXT record to your DNS configuration.
+1. Verify ownership of the domain by adding a TXT record to your DNS configuration.

-2. Add a new domain to your Office 365 tenant.
+2. Add the new domain to your Office 365 tenant.

-3. Update your DNS records to point to Office 365.
+3. Update your DNS records to direct to Office 365.

 Steps to add a custom domain to Office 365 and steps to add DNS records to connect your domain.